EdgyGuy19/IMAGI/README.md

-# AI-Grader
+# Assistant Moderated AI-Generated Insights(IMAGI)

-AI-Grader is a CLI tool that automates grading of Java assignments for KTH courses DD1337 and DD1338.
+IMAGI is a CLI tool that automates grading of Java assignments for KTH courses DD1337 and DD1338.
 It streamlines the workflow for TAs by handling repository cloning, test execution, AI-based grading (using OpenAI or Google Gemini), and feedback posting.

 ## Table of Contents